pfliu-nlp/Named-Entity-Recognition-NER-Papers/README.md

 # Named-Entity-Recognition-NER-Papers
-by Pengfei Liu, Jinlan Fu
+by Pengfei Liu, Jinlan Fu and other contributors Thanks Graham Neubig's idea on "concept" and other comments.

 An elaborate and exhaustive paper list for Named Entity Recognition (NER), covering papers from seven top conferences (*ACL/EMNLP/NAACL/Coling/ICLR/AAAI/IJCAI*)  and eight years (*2013-2020*).